ubeast/first-repo/README.md

 * 🧪 Add tests in `tests/` and run them with `pytest`
 * 🔄 Commit changes regularly and push to GitHub
 * 📦 Explore publishing your project as a Python package later

----
----

-If you want, I can also **add a small visual diagram showing the “Local ↔ GitHub handshake”** to make it extremely clear for beginners.

-Do you want me to do that next?